Policy For Handling Students Called to Active Duty

 - The Registrar's Office will notify students' instructors that they will be absent from class indefinitely due to military duty.

-- The Registrar's Office will notify other administrative offices, including Financial Aid, Bursar, and Housing, of the student's status.
+- The Registrar's Office will notify other administrative offices, including Financial Aid, Office of Student Accounts, and Housing, of the student's status.

 - If the extent of the military leave is so long that a student finds it impossible to make up missed class work, the registrar will process a leave of absence for the entire semester.
 This would allow the student to return the next semester without penalty.